AntoineRichard/OmniLRS/README.md

 The first thing that needs to be done before we proceed with the native installation is to install Isaac.
 We support two version 2023.1.1 and 4.1.0.
 Though we'd recommend sticking to **2023.1.1** as there are some issues with renderings in 4.1.0.
 Our dockers currently come in the 2023.1.1 version of Isaac.

+> [!TIP]
-If you're unsure on how to install Isaac sim, look-up the following: [How to install Isaac Sim.](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html)
+> If you're unsure on how to install Isaac sim, look-up the following: [How to install Isaac Sim.](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html)

 To simplify the remainder of the installation process of the framework we provide a script that will automatically download all the assets, as well as install the required dependencies.
 It will not install Isaac Sim.
+> [!IMPORTANT]
+> Run this command at the root of the repository.

 ```bash
 scripts/install_native.sh
 ```

-<span style="color: red;">**Important**: This should be ran from the repository's root.</span>

 If you'd rather do it yourself, here are the commands:
 ```bash